 Obviously, you didn't buy your Mustang II unless you knew that you wanted performance and unique style both rolled up into one vehicle.
 Your Ford dealership isn't the only place to locate genuine or original equipment quality parts to repair your Mustang II.
-When your Ford Mustang II rolled off the assembly line, it was destined for a person with discerning taste who values long-lasting quality in their automobile.
-You bought your Mustang II because its dependability and American engineering struck a chord inside you; so why would you settle for anything but the best when it comes to the highest quality auto parts?
+When your Ford Mustang II rolled off the assembly line, it was destined for a person with discerning taste who values American engineering in their automobile.
+You bought your Mustang II because its reliability and American engineering struck a chord inside you; so why would you settle for anything but the best when it comes to the highest quality auto parts?

 You can't get the best combination of fuel efficiency and engine output without high quality engine components.
 Located inside the gas tank is your Ford Mustang II fuel sending.
 The fuel sending unit will have an outlet pipe on it to service the demands of the fuel pump, and should there be any excess fuel in the carburetor or accumulator a return pipe will be there to take it back to the tank.
 You will also find a float attached to an articulating arm on the fuel sending unit that rises and falls along with the amount of liquid fuel in the gas tank.
 That articulating arm is connected to a resistor that changes its strength based on the position of the float; modulating the signal that tells your Ford Mustang II fuel gauge how much fuel remains in the tank.